This page was last updated on 16 December, 2021.

 – nationals of Bosnia and Herzegovina;

 – nationals of Croatia, Montenegro and Serbia arriving directly from the country of nationality;

 – passengers returning via Bosnia and Herzegovina to their country of residence;

-– passengers with a diplomatic, official or service passport traveling on duty;
+– passengers with a diplomatic or official passport traveling on duty;

 – NATO military;